Young adult literature: 20th century

-The modern classification of young-adult fiction originated during the 1960s, after the publication of S. E. Hinton's The Outsiders (1967).
-The novel features a truer, darker side of adolescent life that was not often represented in works of fiction of the time, and was the first novel published specifically marketed for young adults as Hinton was one when she wrote it.
-Written during high school and published when Hinton was only 16, The Outsiders also lacked the nostalgic tone common in books about adolescents written by adults.
+Michael Cart argues that the 1960s was the decade when literature for adolescents "could be said to have come into its own".
+A significant early example of young adult fiction was S. E. Hinton's The Outsiders (1967).
+The novel features a truer, darker side of adolescent life that was not often represented in works of fiction of the time.
+Written during high school and written when Hinton was only 16, The Outsiders also lacked the nostalgic tone common in books about adolescents written by adults.
 The Outsiders remains one of the best-selling young adult novels of all time.

-Author and academic Michael Cart argues that the 1960s was the decade when literature for adolescents "could be said to have come into its own".
-This increased the discussions about adolescent experiences and the new idea of adolescent authors.
-In the late 1960s and early 1970s, five very popular books were published: I Know Why the Caged Bird Sings (1969), an autobiography of the early years of American poet Maya Angelou; The Friends (1973) by Rosa Guy; the semi-autobiographical The Bell Jar (US 1963, under a pseudonym; UK 1967) by poet Sylvia Plath; Bless the Beasts and Children (1970) by Glendon Swarthout; and Deathwatch (1972) by Robb White, which was awarded 1973 Edgar Award for Best Juvenile Mystery by the Mystery Writers of America.
-The works of Angelou and Plath were not written for young readers.
+In the late 1960s and early 1970s, five other very popular books were published: I Know Why the Caged Bird Sings (1969), an autobiography of the early years of American poet Maya Angelou; The Friends (1973) by Rosa Guy; the semi-autobiographical The Bell Jar (US 1963, under a pseudonym; UK 1967) by poet Sylvia Plath; Bless the Beasts and Children (1970) by Glendon Swarthout; and Deathwatch (1972) by Robb White, which was awarded 1973 Edgar Award for Best Juvenile Mystery by the Mystery Writers of America.
+The works of Angelou and Plath were published as adult works but The Bell Jar deals with a nineteen year old's "teenage angst", and Angelou's autobiography is one of the ten books most frequently banned from high school and junior high school libraries and classrooms.

+Authors Philip Pullman and Neil Gaiman have both argued for the importance of British fantasy writer Alan Garner.
+According to Pullman Garner "is indisputably the great originator, the most important British writer of fantasy since Tolkien, and in many respects better than Tolkien".
+Similarly Ursula le Guin in a review praising Garner's novel Red Shift, argues that "Some of the most interesting English novels of recent years have been published as children's books".
+Although Garner's early work is often labelled "children's literature", Garner himself rejects such a description.
+Critic Neil Philip, commenting on Garner's early novels, notes that "It may be that Garner's is a case" where the division between children's and adults' literature is "meaningless".

+Judy Blume author of Are You There God?
+It's Me, Margaret.
+(1970), has significantly contributed to children's and young adult literature.
+She was one of the first young adult authors to write novels focused on such controversial topics as masturbation, menstruation, teen sex, birth control, and death.